Software Testing Best Practices

 Technical Reviews

-These reviews take place in a formal setting such as a group meeting.
+These reviews are in a formal setting, such as a group meeting.
 Typically, stakeholders with varying roles establish the application meets standards and requirements.

-The name for these meetings is “formal technical reviews” or FTR.
+These meetings are called “formal technical reviews,” or FTR.
 An FTR is commonly performed on mature applications where market segmentation and target users are already entrenched.

 Reports are generated as outputs from the FTR.
 These reports answer the following questions: